Definitions

 The first documented animal-to-animal (dog) blood transfusion was performed at Oxford in 1665 by Richard Lower, followed by the first animal-to-human blood transfusion in 1667 by Jean Denis.
 The first human-to-human blood transfusion was performed by James Blundell in 1818.
 In the year 1900, the ABO blood grouping system was classified by Landsteiner and, based on this, the first pre-transfusion cross-match was done by Ottenberg in 1907.
 The system of Rh typing was invented by Landsteiner and Wiener in the year 1940.7 In military settings, whole blood has been used extensively to resuscitate casualties in military conflicts since 1917, during World War I.8 Whole blood is the starting point for blood donation and continues to be used extensively worldwide where component production is not available.

 Blood safety and sustainability are global issues.
 Component development supports the sustainability of blood services where demand can outstrip supply.
 Component use also permits optimal storage conditions for each element of the blood, minimizes hemolytic reactions and supports precision treatment.
-Examples include the use of red blood cells (RBCs) for anemia, fresh frozen plasma (FFP) to replace lost or consumed clotting factors, platelets (PLTs) for platelet abnormalities and thrombocytopenia, and cryoprecipitate (Cryo) for hyperfibrinogenemia.
+Examples include the use of red blood cells (RBCs) for anemia, fresh frozen plasma (FFP) to replace lost or consumed clotting factors, platelets (PLTs) for platelet abnormalities and thrombocytopenia, and cryoprecipitate (Cryo) for hypofibrinogenemia.
 Whole blood contains all of these elements in a smaller volume of anticoagulant and thus provides a more concentrated product for treating bleeding patients who need all elements of blood replaced.
 The widespread use of component therapy is driven by blood product availability.
 For the reasons outlined above, blood banks have preferred to stock components over WB.

 The clinical data comparing WB to components have recently been reviewed.6 Currently available clinical data indicate that use of WB to treat hemorrhage results in outcomes that are at least as favorable as those that can be expected with component therapy that includes RBCs, plasma and platelets.